JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ---

 **How will you apply this formula in R?**
 *Write your thoughts here:*  For Sentinel-2 imagery, this requires Band 8 (NIR) and Band 4 (Red).
-For Landsat 8/9, it uses Band 5 (NIR) and Band 4 (Red).
 In R, I would apply this formula by loading the spectral bands and computing NDVI element-wise.
 For raster data, I can use the terra package.

 ---